BanForFun/react-select-table/README.md

 * Resizable columns
 * Sticky header
 * Drag selection with automatic scrolling (even with uneven in height rows)
-* Selection behavior emulating windows ListView
+* Selection behavior emulating windows ListView (with some improvements)
 * Fully usable with only the keyboard
 * Percentage based column sizing (can be used in resizable containers)
 * Single and multi selection